NathanW-05/OpenSense/README.md

 # OpenSense
-Free, open-source AI powered economic news overview and analaysis software.
-Currently being developed for android.
+A free, open-source research tool for analyzing buisness news and documents like earnings calls.